chhotii-alex/prospective-randomizer/README.md

     Add the new subject to the smallest-group-size group for which this dot product is the least (i.e. most negative).
 ```
 A drawback of equalizing more than one feature is that the more features are used, the poorer the expected
 equalization on any one dimension.
+Thus, unimportant features should not be used, lest they damage the equalization
+of more important features.

 Non-numeric (i.e. categorical) features can be converted to numeric by encoding as one-hot features.
 A concern with this approach is that a single feature then potentially becomes
 several feature, and thus makes several contributions to the dot product of the feature vectors.
 This would
 give the categorical feature greater importance than other features; for this reason, the one-hot features
-are given a weighting of 1/n (where n is the number of levels in the categorical).
+are given a weighting of $1/n$ (where $n$ is the number of levels in the categorical).

 While this approach could be applied manually (particularly if there is only one feature being equalized),
 it is better to computerize the algorithm and leave humans out of the group-assignment loop, thus avoiding